Microsoft Dynamics 365 Blog

 Microsoft Dynamics 365 Audit Trail Management

-Posted by Alanna Friedberg on Oct 18, 2022 10:00:00 AM
+Posted by Alanna Friedberg on Mar 3, 2026 9:00:00 AM

 Microsoft-Dynamics-365-Audit-Trail-ManagementTracking down record changes in a complicated CRM can be a complex process.
 You’ve got to keep up with various business roles, workflow updates, and scripts that affect field values.
-Microsoft Dynamics GP audit trails make it easier for users to track what’s happening within CRMs and other Dynamics modules.
+Microsoft Dynamics GP audit trails make it easier for users to track what’s happening within their CRM and other Dynamics modules.
 Audit trails make it easier to manage issues that affect customers and clients.
 There is also a Dynamics 365 audit log export feature, helpful for organizations wanting a deeper look into potential issues within their CRM.

 Why are Audit Trails Important?